TelerikAcademy/Mobile-Applications-with-NativeScript/topics/02. Application-architecture/slides/README.md

 <!-- attr: { class:'slide', hasScriptWrapper:true, style: 'font-size: 40px;' } -->
 # Page management
-- Each class instance inherits the content property which holds the root visual element of the UI.
+- Each class instance inherits the content property which holds the root visual element of the UI

 ```js
 <!-- content-view.js -->